 When I work with families of newborns, it’s about so much more than sleep!

 Feeding goes hand-in-hand with sleep at the beginning of life, so we spend a lot of time discussing feedings.
-It’s important that in the first 4-6 weeks you and your new baby find your feeding bond, whether you are breastfeeding or formula feeding.
+It’s essential that in the first 4-6 weeks, you and your new baby find your feeding bond, whether you are breastfeeding or formula feeding.
 Food is more than just calories; it is the way we connect and bond with loved ones.
-If you think about, both in our culture and society we bond over food and celebrate life’s milestones and accomplishments with a good meal.
-So, what could be more important at the beginning of your journey with your child than to find your feeding bond!
+If you think about it, both in our culture and society, we bond over food and celebrate life’s milestones and accomplishments with a good meal.
+So, what could be more important at the beginning of your journey with your child than to find your feeding bond?

 Once babies are eating and gaining weight well, sleep is the next main concern – right?

-My newborn sleep plans for South Florida families focus around education and empowering parents to find what works for them and their new growing family.
+My newborn sleep plans for South Florida families focus on education and empowering parents to find what works for them and their new growing family.

-We’ll discuss routine, schedules and age-appropriate expectations, which will set the foundation for learning what works for your family.
+We’ll discuss routines, schedules, and age-appropriate expectations, which will set the foundation for learning what works for your family.

-Newborn parents hear a lot of advice and get told what works and what doesn’t work from a lot of different people.
+Newborn parents hear a lot of advice and get told what works and what doesn’t work from many different people.
 There is pressure for new parents from everywhere.
 Sometimes there is pressure to do things a certain way due to religious or cultural family beliefs.
-Sometimes, it’s societal pressure to do things because all your friends who have children have done it in certain ways.
-Whatever that pressure looks like for you and your family, it’s important to have the right support that helps you be the parents you want to be.
+Sometimes, it’s societal pressure to do things because all your friends with children have done it in certain ways.
+Whatever that pressure looks like for you and your family, it’s important to have the proper support that helps you be the parents you want to be.
 This is part of the foundation of my business – educating parents about their choices and empowering them to do what they feel is best for their families.
 I never want to pressure parents into anything they are not comfortable with.